maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.RecurringDates/README.md

 ﻿# VDT.Core.RecurringDates

-Easily calculate ranges of recurring dates based on patterns in an intuitive and flexible way, for example:
+Easily calculate ranges of recurring dates based on patterns in an intuitive and flexible way.

-- Every 3 days in a certain period
-- Every Friday from a certain date
-- Every third Tuesday of every second month
-- Every Monday and Friday for 11 occurrences

 ## Features